top of page

 Q: Do you offer consultations?

 A: Yes!
-We offer complimentary 15 minute consultations.
+I offer complimentary 15 minute consultations.

 How To Prepare For Online Therapy?